-Thanksgiving is a public holiday in Canada, which is called "statutory" in Canada.
-It falls on the second Monday of October every year.
-In 2017, Canadian Thanksgiving is Monday, Oct.
-9. It's a great time to welcome the fall season with comfort food that's seasonal and watch some football.
-Or if you want to avoid the football-watching tradition, there's always shopping.
-Many stores are open in Vancouver on Thanksgiving, so you won't be limited if that floats your boat.
+Thanksgiving is a public, or "statutory," holiday throughout Canada, including Vancouver, British Columbia.
+It falls on the second Monday of October every year, and in 2019, Canadian Thanksgiving is Monday, October 14.
+Thanksgiving is a great time to carry on the Canadian tradition of welcoming in fall with seasonal comfort food and watching some football.
+Or, for those wanting to avoid the football-watching tradition, there's always shopping because many stores are open in Vancouver on Thanksgiving.

 If you're making your own Thanksgiving meal in Vancouver, you can buy fresh produce at Vancouver farmers markets or go pumpkin picking before the holiday.
-If you prefer to have a traditional Thanksgiving menu out and leave the cooking to others, many Vancouver restaurants have Thanksgiving meal deals.
+For those wanting to dine out and enjoy a traditional Thanksgiving menu, many Vancouver restaurants have Thanksgiving meal deals.

 Because Thanksgiving is a public holiday, government offices are closed on Thanksgiving Day, as are schools, banks, libraries, and most BC Liquor Stores, though some remain open for liquor purchases on the holiday.

 Most shops, stores, and supermarkets are open on Thanksgiving Monday in Vancouver, particularly the large chain stores and shops in major shopping districts, like Downtown's Robson Street.